-- With new data from incumbent mobile operator Hamrahe Aval showing very strong growth in mobile subscriptions since Q414, we have upgraded our year-end estimates for 2014 as well as our growth forecast for 2015-2019.
-During this period we forecast 21.5mn net additions to bring total mobile subscriptions to more than 150mn and the penetration rate to 182.1%.
-This also takes into consideration the entry of MVNO players, expected to launch during 2016. - Hamrahe Aval's new data also revealed that it launched 3G services in Q215, to very strong growth in the segment over the first six months of commercial services.
-We therefore increased our 3G/4G forecasts and now expect there to be 23.2mn 3G/4G subscriptions at the end of 2015. - Our broadband forecasts remain unchanged, though we maintain a positive outlook for the sector, with average annual growth of 16.9% between 2015-2019, to bring total subscriptions to 9.9mn by the end of the forecast period.
+- BMI's Country Risk team has revised its economic growth forecast for Iran due to the lifting of sanctions in January 2016, with GDP expected to reach 2.9% in 2016, up from 0.6% in 2015. - By 2020, we forecast mobile subscriptions to reach almost 152.0mn, with a penetration rate of 182.2%.
+This also takes into consideration the entry of MVNO players, expected to launch during 2016. - Mobile Telecommunication Company of Iran (Hamrahe Aval)'s launch of 3G services in Q215 led to very strong growth in the segment over the first six months of commercial services.
+We estimate there were 23.2mn 3G/4G subscriptions at the end of 2015. - Our broadband forecasts remain unchanged, though we maintain a positive outlook for the sector, with average annual growth of 15.5% between 2016-2020, to bring total subscriptions to 11.1mn by the end of the forecast period.